w3f-grants-archive/docs/docs/index.md

 Implementing XCM support into your dApp could be a `complicated` matter sometimes.
 Each Parachain can implement support for XCM their `own way`.
 ParaSpell✨ `wrapped` every compatible Parachain and did this `research` for you.
 In the end, `saving time` can be essential when delivering a product.
 Time `never` stops, so we all should use it wisely.

-**ParaSpell✨ divides into two parts which will be mentioned in docs:**
+**ParaSpell✨ divides into three parts which will be mentioned in docs:**

 - XCM API, this part is currently under construction and will provide much faster integration and response times when generating calls compared to manual integration of XCM SDK
 - XCM SDK, you can easily construct `XCM` messages in a matter of seconds